raschy/ioBroker.airquality/README.md

 ### **WORK IN PROGRESS**

-- (raschy) Instruction manual addet
+- (raschy) Instructions for use in GUI added

 ### 0.1.3 (2024-12-12)